ImperialCollegeLondon/virtual_ecosystem/docs/source/virtual_ecosystem/theory/soil/soil_carbon.md

 a variant of it in our soil model.

-Where we differ from the Millennial model is that we only include pools that represent the chemical protection of carbon, and neglect the pool they include representing the physical protection of carbon (soil aggregates).
-We neglect physical protection of carbon entirely.
-This partly to avoid double counting of protection mechanisms, as it's pretty common for carbon that is protected chemically to also be protected physically.
+Where we differ from the Millennial model is that we only include pools that represent the chemical protection of carbon, and neglect the pool that represents the physical protection of carbon (i.e. soil aggregates).
+This partly to avoid double counting of protection mechanisms, as it is quite common for carbon that is protected chemically to also be protected physically.
-Additionally, pool models are appropriate setup to represent chemical transformations (through enzymatic kinetics), but are less appropriate for physical transformations (i.e. soil aggregates changing in size is hard to capture with a discrete set of pools).
+Additionally, pools are appropriately set up to represent chemical transformations (through enzymatic kinetics), but are less appropriate for physical transformations (i.e. soil aggregates changing in size is hard to capture with a discrete set of pools).
-Properly capturing physical protection of carbon would involve introducing something to capture the distribution of particle sizes in soil, which is not something we plan to add in the immediate future.
+Properly capturing physical protection of carbon requires the distribution of particle sizes in soil, which is not something we plan to add in the immediate future.

-The pools that we use in our model are as follows:
+The carbon pools that we use in our soil model are as follows:

 ### Particulate organic matter (POM)

 Particulate organic matter (POM) derives from the decomposition and fragmentation of litter and other necromass.
-It can be formed from plant material, insect carcasses, aggregates, fungal matter, etc. Generally, the particulates are of sufficient size that their original source can still be determined.
+It can be formed from plant material, insect carcasses, aggregates, fungal matter, etc. Generally, the particulates are of sufficient size that their original source can still be identified.
 In most systems this is a pool with a reasonably fast turnover rate (order of months).
 However, in heavily waterlogged soils (i.e. peatlands) this pool turns over far more slowly and is a significant store of carbon.